W. Matthews Camden Rd., London

 Case-mounted portable microscope c.
 1858

 While this microscope has a coarse adjustment by rack and pinion, it lacks a formal fine adjustment.
-To make up for the lack of a fine adjustment, a long brass rod is attached to the pinion of the main focusing adjustment thus, effectively, increasing the radius of the pinion allowing it to turn more slowly than it would if the knobs were used.
+To make up for the lack of a fine adjustment, a long brass rod is attached to the pinion of the main focusing adjustment, effectively, increasing the radius of the pinion knob thus allowing it to turn more slowly than it would if the knobs were used directly.

 An identical example is located in the Science Museum, London; it is inventoried as follows: